-Program Tieback to Disaster and Unmet Needs:
+• Program Tieback to Disaster/Unmet Needs (if applicable)

-This program addresses unmet recovery and mitigation needs for planning in HUDidentified and grantee-identified MIDs.
+This program addresses unmet recovery and mitigation needs for planning in HUD-identified and grantee-identified MIDs.
 How the project addresses disaster-related impacts, underserved communities, and localities with outdated or stale plans will also be part of the application review criteria.